Antagonist: "The Cabal"

 Bill Johnson (Joe Kimble)

-A spy (like MW) who was blackmailed by Carla (like MW) into doing a long-range hit with a sniper rifle.
-He was a model marine for 20 years and a “big deal” sniper but dishonorably discharged and sublet a room in the house with the yappy dog.
-He was eventually taken out in an explosion caused by Victor who was targeting all of Carla’s operatives.
+A spy (like Michael Westen) who was blackmailed by Carla (like MW) into doing a long-range hit with a sniper rifle on some target unknown.
+He was a model marine for 20 years and a “big deal” sniper but was for some reason dishonorably discharged (burned?) and sublet a room in the house with the yappy dog.
+Before he could complete his assasination he was taken out in an explosion caused by Victor who was targeting all of Carla’s operatives.

 Current Location: Deceased